 As mentioned, neither topic intrigues me.
 However, this angle of cultural convergence does.
 So, when the heartfelt narration of Eli Gesner began to play, I was prepared to be absorbed and absorbed I was.
 Elkin’s is not a flashy documentary, nor is it a pacy one.
-Rather, it’s raw and sentimental, driven by individuals who were there, on the streets of New York, witnessing this niche emerge and being a part of it.
+Rather, it’s sentimental and driven by individuals who were there, on the streets of New York, witnessing this niche emerge and being a part of it.
 Eli personally oversaw much of it from the frontlines.
 He was a skater turned club promoter for “Mars”, sitting front row right at the precipice of the emerging hip-hop scene.

 His perspective is pivotal to the success of the doc.
 He would skate all day and head to the club at night where DJs like Moby and Stretch Armstrong were making waves playing music yet to find wide popularity, particularly on the east coast.
 There are some small stories from here, and interesting though they may be, the film ultimately focuses on two figures and sparing only moments for those on the peripheral.
 The first is Gesner, and the second is now passed pro skater Harold Hunter.